After A Third Grader Lost Everything In A House Fire, His Classmates Saved The Day

-When tragedy touched a little boy named Daniel Hunt in Tennessee, this third grade class at Philadelphia Elementary School stepped up to surround him with love and cheer him up.
+When tragedy touched a little boy named Daniel Hunt in Tennessee, his third grade class at Philadelphia Elementary School stepped up to surround him with love and cheer him up.
 Hunt’s family home burned down in an accidental fire, leaving him with nothing.
 Thus, his classmates came up with a secret plan to work together and make Daniel’s day, according to Today.

 Without Daniel’s knowledge, the students started a toy drive and began bringing in toys from home.
-While they collection of surprise toys for Daniel piled up, the children thought of little ways to show Daniel how much they cared about him.
+While the collection of surprise toys for Daniel piled up, the children thought of little ways to show Daniel how much they cared about him.
 They sharpened his pencil for him, held doors open for him, and made sure he was always surrounded by friends while at recess.
 All the while, the collection of toys for him was growing.

 “The kids could not wait to do this for Daniel.
 It was amazing to witness the excitement these third-grade kids had while sneaking in toys,” said school counselor Kelly Jones.

-Last Friday, the children finally surprised Daniel with his new toys which included stuffed animals, board games, legos, Pokemon and much more.
+Last Friday, the children finally surprised Daniel with his new toys, which included stuffed animals, board games, Legos, Pokemon, and much more.

 Jones recalls Daniel’s ecstatic reaction when he saw the toys and realized what his classmates had done for him.
 Rather than immediately beginning to look through the toys and play, Daniel took the time to show his appreciation with a group hug.